josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ### Choosing the best route forward

-At this point, as you might have already figured out that we _could_ create a `src/routes/blog` folder, and simply toss all our Markdown posts inside of it, like so:
+At this point, as you might have already figured out that we _could_ simply toss all our Markdown posts inside of `src/routes/blog`, like this:

 ```fs
 One option: